Defreddy/Basicproject/README.md

 $ localhost:8082  | This is your PHPMyAdmin - which will provide a much easier way of working with the MySQL DB.
                   | Simply use the basic credentials: root & abc123 provided in the docker-compose.yml.
 $ index.html      | You can simply open up the index.html locally to get a localhost view on your API calls!
+                  | You can access this file in the Website folder.
 ```

 > **Note**